dymmond/lilya/docs/en/docs/contrib/files/jsonify.md

 ## Error Handling

-It’s not allowed to mix both positional arguments and keyword arguments:
+It's not allowed to mix both positional arguments and keyword arguments:

 ```python
 # ❌ This raises TypeError